 Chris Hudson of Huds Pythons (left), Candace Young of Salted Roots (left-centre) and Neil Machin (right) and partner Patricia Thomas (right-centre) of Scrubby’s Teahouse pose outside the revitalised shopfronts on Eighth Avenue.
 Photo credit: Jacob Casha

-Since the turn of the millennium, regional town centres have come face-to-face with a global pandemic, economic volatility, and the meteoric rise of online shopping.
-But a cluster of recently opened businesses on Home Hill’s Eighth Avenue is sparking a renewed sense of confidence about the future of the CBD.
+Since the turn of the millennium, regional town centres have come face-to-face with a global pandemic, the meteoric rise of online shopping and subsequent commercial volatility.
+But a cluster of new businesses on Home Hill’s Eighth Avenue has given rise to a renewed sense of confidence about the future of its CBD.

-Newly established businesses Salted Roots, Scrubby’s Teahouse, and Huds Pythons recently opened their doors on Home Hill's main street, renovating and occupying storefronts that had sat vacant for up to 12 years.
+Newly established businesses Salted Roots, Scrubby’s Teahouse, and Huds Pythons and Food recently opened their doors on the town's main street, renovating and occupying commercial spaces that had sat vacant for up to 12 years.

-The trio of openings has provided a welcome burst of activity along the town's main stretch, prompting questions about whether the investment represents a broader shift in confidence for Home Hill’s town centre.
+The trio of openings has injected fresh activity along the stretch, prompting questions about whether the investment represents a broader shift in confidence for Home Hill’s town centre.

-Candace Young, owner and operator of Salted Roots, said her and her partner Scott saw Home Hill’s supportive community and favourable lease rates as key drivers in their decision to invest in the town.
+Candace Young, owner and operator of Salted Roots, said she and her husband Scott saw Home Hill’s supportive community and favourable lease rates as key drivers in their decision to back the town.

 “Home Hill has sort of been forgotten about when it comes to shops and new things.
 Everyone goes to Ayr because they know they're going to have that foot traffic pretty much straight away,” she said.